LeoMobileDeveloper/ImageMaskTransition/README.md

 ## Useage

-Hold a property of firstViewController
+Hold a property of `ImageMaskTransition` in firstViewController

 ```
 var imageMaskTransiton:ImageMaskTransition?